-Lois M. in Oklahoma inherited several ducks this spring, and she’s worried that they won’t make it through the hot OK summer outdoors.
+When Lois M. inherited several ducks, she was worried that they wouldn’t make it through her hot Oklahoma summer outdoors.
 There are very few trees on the property, so there isn’t much shade—and it gets very dry during the summer.

 A Permaculture Solution for Overheated Ducks

 Ducks like water.
 And they turn that water into fertilizer soup.

 Well, vining melons and squash like water, too—and they love fertilizer.

 Ducks also like shade.
 Well, vining melons and squash love the sun—and they have big leaves that make lots of shade wherever they’re planted.

 If you plant vining melons and squash in an open field, bugs and slugs may be drawn to the plants and the moisture.